rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

 Within the blockchain industray and without, the rate of Rust job postings appears to be on a steady rise, and every month we come across interesting new Rust gigs.
-New public job listings are listed in the "Careers" section in the newsletter, while previously-open listings are on the website [job board][page-jobboard].
+New public job postings are listed in the "Careers" section in this newsletter, while previously-open listings are on the website [job board][page-jobboard].
 It's a good time to be a skilled Rust programmer, especially for those of us into blockchain tech.